Updated on 2024-08-29 GMT+08:00

 Similar to a request, a response also has a header, for example, Content-Type.

-Figure 1 shows the response header fields for the API used to obtain a user token.
-The x-subject-token header field is the desired user token.
+Check the response header of the Creating an IAM User API.
+The x-subject-token field is the user token.
 This token can then be used to authenticate the calling of other APIs.

 This part is optional.
 The body of a response is often returned in structured format (for example, JSON or XML) as specified in the Content-Type header field.
 The response body transfers content except the response header.